Pozzetto massacre: Apartment buildings

-On 4 December, at approximately 2:00 p.m., Delgado went to an apartment building at Calle 118 No. 40–11 in the La Alambara barrio of Usaquén and entered apartment 304, where Nora Becerra de Rincón lived together with her teenage daughter Claudia Rincón, whom Delgado had given lessons in English, as well as her son Julio Eduardo, her mother, and a friend of the latter.
-Besides Nora Becerra and her daughter, nobody was at home at that time.
-Delgado gagged and handcuffed Nora Becerra, placing her on the couch in the living room before stabbing her nine times in the neck and chest with a hunting knife.
-He also gagged Claudia Rincón, and bound her hands and feet, before stabbing her 22 times in the back and left side of the chest, leaving her dead on a bed.
+On 4 December, at approximately 2:00 p.m., Delgado went to an apartment building at Calle 118 No. 40–11 in the La Alhambra barrio of Usaquén and entered apartment 304, where Nora Becerra de Rincón lived with her teenage daughter Claudia Rincón, to whom Delgado had given lessons in English, as well as her son Julio Eduardo, her mother, and her mother's friend.
+Only Nora and Claudia were at home when Delgado arrived.
+Delgado gagged and handcuffed Nora, placing her on the couch in the living room before stabbing her nine times in the neck and chest with a hunting knife.
+He also gagged Claudia and bound her hands and feet before stabbing her 22 times in the back and left side of the chest, leaving her dead on a bed.
 Both died from hypovolemic shock as a result of the stab wounds.
-They were called by Nora's sister due to Claudia's upcoming First Communion, but not reported missing.
-Their murders were not initially connected to Delgado's later killings, with the bodies being found the next day by Julio Eduardo, who spent the day locked out of the apartment until a locksmith picked open the door.
+Nora's sister tried to call them about Claudia's upcoming First Communion, but did not report them missing.
+Julio found the bodies the next day, after spending the day locked out of the apartment until a locksmith picked open the door.
+Their murders were not initially connected to Delgado's later killings.

 At 4:00 p.m., Delgado was back at the apartment he shared with his mother at Carrera 7, Calle 52 in Chapinero.
 Around 5:30 p.m., after a heated argument with her, he walked up behind Rita Delgado and killed her with a single stab to the back of the neck, afterwards wrapping her body in newspapers, sprinkling it with gasoline, and setting it on fire.
 Delgado then grabbed his revolver and a briefcase containing five boxes of ammunition and the knife, and ran through the apartment complex screaming "Fire!
 Fire!"
 He went downstairs and rang at apartment 301, where students Inés Gordi Galat and Nelsy Patricia Cortés were living, saying that he needed to call the fire department.
 As soon as they opened the door, Delgado killed both women with single shots to the head and then proceeded to apartment 302, where he did the same with Gloria Isabel Agudelo León, who had been alarmed by the shooting and opened the door to investigate.